PumucklOnTheAir/TestFramework/docs/config.rst

 Configuration
 ##############

-The TestServer can be configured with .yaml-files which are laying in the subdirectory */config*.
+The TestServer can be configured with .yaml-files which can be found in the subdirectory */config*.

 ConfigManager